 - Cholesterol: Eating mulberry on a regular basis will keep your triglyceride and LDL cholesterol levels low.
 It will also strengthen your liver and kidney.

 - Constipation: Mulberry, with its high fiber content, will help treat constipation.

-- Hypertension: Help contains hypertension.
+- Hypertension: Help control hypertension.

 - For Weight Loss: Mulberry tea prevents absorption of carbohydrates and flushes it out from the body due to the presence of moranoline (1-deoxynojirimycin), a strong α-glucosidase inhibitor.

 It is low in sodium, saturated fat, and cholesterol.
-Mulberry is a good source of protein, dietary fiber, Vitamin A, C and K. It is also a very good source of resveratrol, riboflavin, choline, potassium, flavonoids, and iron.
+Mulberry is a good source of protein, dietary fiber, Vitamin A, C, and K. It is also a very good source of resveratrol, riboflavin, choline, potassium, flavonoids, and iron.

 If you don't have time for breakfast, just carry the dried mulberries with you and have them on the go.

 There are several mulberry varieties - the red, dark purple, white, and pink mulberry varieties.
 All the varieties will be sticky moist when ripe.
-The red and dark purple mulberries taste more like blackberry.
+The red and dark purple mulberries taste more like blackberries.
 The white mulberry has a honey sweetness while the pink variety is sticky sweet.

 Dried mulberry is more crunchy and is a good healthy snack.
 It can be used as pie fillings and as mulberry muffins.
 For some variety, you can add it to your cookies, cakes, ice creams, and yogurts.

 You can enjoy the benefits of Mulberry by drinking Mulberry tea or from its tea leaves extract.